18 Tell-Tale Signs Someone Is Using Religion to Manipulate You

 11. They use love bombing and withdrawal.

 New members or compliant followers are showered with attention and affection.
 However, this love is conditional and quickly withdrawn at any sign of questioning or noncompliance.
-This emotional manipulation creates an addictive cycle, with followers constantly seeking to regain approval through obedience.
+That emotional manipulation creates an addictive cycle, with followers constantly seeking to regain approval through obedience.
 It’s a powerful technique for controlling behaviour and stifling dissent.

 12. They have a persecution complex.

 Any criticism or questioning of the group is framed as persecution or spiritual attack.
-This siege mentality creates an us-versus-them dynamic, further isolating followers and making them defensive against outside perspectives.
+Having a siege mentality creates an us-versus-them dynamic, further isolating followers and making them defensive against outside perspectives.
 It’s a clever way of inoculating the group against valid critiques and maintaining cohesion through a shared sense of victimhood.

 13. They blur personal boundaries.

 The manipulator intrudes into personal areas of followers’ lives, from relationships to career choices.
-This overreach is justified as spiritual guidance or oversight.
+Their overreach is justified as spiritual guidance or oversight.
 By eliminating privacy and personal autonomy, they gain undue influence over every aspect of their followers’ existence.
 It’s a gradual erosion of boundaries that can lead to complete control.

 14. They enforce rigid gender roles.